Premarital sex: United States

+A girl commences an abandonment of soul when she allows any improprieties or familiarities.
+The greater the yielding, the greater the abandonment, until all is lost.
+One who never tastes liquor never becomes a drunkard; the girl that never allows any improprieties never falls.
+All improprieties give some one power over her.
+All men want pure, true women for wives.
+It is almost an unanswerable argument that whatever any unmarried woman will do with one man, she will do with any man who pleases her fancy.
+Hence, the more a woman compromises herself with any man, the more dangerous it becomes for him to think of asking her to share his life, if he is to have a happy one.
+Many a girl has lost a shrewd suitor, and has had to marry much less advantageously, because she permitted familiarities which she fondly hoped would win him.
+Men loathe the idea of marrying a girl who has been familiarly handled by others.
+The sure way to reserve one's self untarnished for the marriage altar, and compel all to acknowledge by the logic of facts that purity and honor are not bartered away at any price.
+Rakes almost invariably seek among women until they find one they can't seduce, and marry her because she compels their respect.

 The growing prevalence of the automobile, and corresponding changes in dating practices, caused premarital sex to become more prevalent.
 Alfred Kinsey found that American women who became sexually mature during the 1920s were much less likely to be virgins at marriage than those who became mature before World War I. A majority of women during the 1920s under the age of 30 were nonetheless virgins at marriage, however, and half of those who were not only had sex with their fiancés.
 A 1938 survey of American college students found that 52% of men and 24% of women had had sex.
 37% of women surveyed reported being virgins but believed sex outside marriage was acceptable.
 Prior to the middle of the 20th century, sexuality was generally constrained.
 Sexual interactions between people without plans to marry was considered unacceptable, with betrothal slightly lessening the stigma.
 However, premarital sex was still frowned upon.

 Beginning in the 1950s, as premarital sex became more common, the stigma attached to it lessened for many people.
 In 1969, 70% of Americans disapproved of premarital sex, but by 1973 this number had dropped to 50%.
 By 2000, roughly a third of couples in the United States had lived together prior to marriage.
 During the second half of the twentieth century, premarital sex has remained steady for men, but 60% more women lost their virginity prior to marriage during this same period.
 This has altered the traditional nuclear family, with half of all children living with a single parent at some point in their life.